tyoung1738/nc-news/README.md

 # Send News - Article Hosting
-See the live website [here!](https://tommysarticles.netlify.app/)
+See the live website [here!](https://tommysarticles.netlify.app/) (Don't mind the slow loading, it's hosted for free!)

 ## Welcome
-This project provides the necessary components to host a mobile-compatible website, manipulating an existing API (SEE HERE) to provide users with existing articles, with the ability to sort, filter, add and remove comments.
+This project provides the necessary components to host a mobile-compatible website, manipulating an [existing API](https://github.com/tyoung1738/nc-news-api) to provide users with existing articles, with the ability to sort, filter, add and remove comments.
 It also has built in error handling for client/server side errors.

 The project is styled in vanilla CSS and built using React.